-- 7. The Strategy incorporates best practice guidance and intelligence from the Chartered Institute of Public Finance and Accountancy (CIPFA), notably the 'Fighting Fraud and Corruption Locally Strategy', and the 'Fraud and Corruption Tracker Survey'.
-It has also accounted for the Government's functional standards, which set out the basics that public bodies should have in place to find and fight fraud. - 8.
-The Strategy is also based on best practice information and intelligence on the nature and management of fraud risks gained through lead counter-fraud officers participating in ongoing networking.
-This involves participation in peer local authority networks such as the Core UK Cities, Welsh Chief Auditor and Welsh Investigator groups, and attending the Wales Fraud Forum. - 9.
+- 6. The Strategy incorporates best practice guidance and intelligence from the Chartered Institute of Public Finance and Accountancy (CIPFA), notably the 'Fighting Fraud and Corruption Locally Strategy', and the 'Fraud and Corruption Tracker Survey'.
+It has also accounted for the Government's functional standards, which set out the basics that public bodies should have in place to find and fight fraud. - 7.
+The Strategy is also based on best practice information and intelligence on the nature and management of fraud risks gained through lead counterfraud officers participating in ongoing networking.
+This involves participation in peer local authority networks such as the Core UK Cities, Welsh Chief Auditor and Welsh Investigator groups, and attending the Wales Fraud Forum. - 8.
 The draft revised Strategy (Appendix A) has been updated to incorporate the incremental updates to best practice models, information and guidance as referred to above.
-The principal updates from the draft updates to the Strategy are: - Enhanced Oversight Through the introduction of a Counter-Fraud Oversight Board, with representation from key members of the Senior Management Team, and lead Council officers, to provide strategic management direction, oversight and review of the Council's counter-fraud arrangements, approach, and governance. - Assurance Reviews Whereby the Counter-Fraud Oversight Board will commission relevant reviews where considered required on the Directorate assurance and risk assessment in respect of the prevention and detection of fraud. - Communication - Continued Fraud Awareness Week participation and relevant wider information campaigns. - Training Refreshed mandatory fraud awareness training for 2024/25 to support all staff.
+The principal updates from the draft updates to the Strategy are: - Enhanced Oversight Through the introduction of a Counter-Fraud Oversight Board, to provide strategic management direction, oversight and review of the Council's counter-fraud arrangements, approach, and governance. - Assurance Reviews Whereby the Counter-Fraud Oversight Board will commission relevant reviews where considered required on the Directorate assurance and risk assessment in respect of the prevention and detection of fraud.

-- 10. The Counter-Fraud, Bribery and Corruption Strategy template for schools has also been updated and arrangements will be made to engage with school Headteachers and Chairs of Governors to outline the updates, provide relevant guidance and to commend the adoption of the Strategy by respective Governing Bodies. - 11.
-In addition to updating the Counter-Fraud, Bribery and Corruption Strategy, the following operational documents have been subject to review and incremental update in line with best practices and are provided for Governance and Audit Committee consideration and comment: - Counter-Fraud Bribery and Corruption Policy (formerly titled the Fraud, Bribery and Corruption Policy) - The Policy underpins the objectives of the Strategy and sets out accountabilities, and the processes to be followed in respect of the prevention, detection, reporting and investigation of suspected fraud, bribery and corruption. - Fraud Response Plan This Plan defines how the Council will respond to allegations and provides guidance on the steps that should be followed, in the event of a suspicion of fraud, bribery, corruption or financial impropriety, either actual or attempted, within or against the Council. - Sanction Procedure (formerly titled the Prosecution Policy) This Procedure sets out how the Council will pursue and punish fraudsters by using civil sanctions, recovering losses, and supporting the law enforcement response. - Publicity Procedure (formerly titled the Fraud Publicity Policy) The Procedure sets out how the Council will communicate its counter-fraud strategy, policies, and positive action effectively, for assurance to the public that it is taking a firm line on counter-fraud issues and that it has robust and effective procedures in place to tackle fraudulent activity.
+- Communication Continued fraud awareness week participation and relevant wider information campaigns. - Training Refreshed mandatory fraud awareness training for 2024/25 to support all staff. - 9.
+The Counter-Fraud, Bribery and Corruption Strategy template for schools has also been updated and arrangements will be made to engage with school Headteachers and Chairs of Governors to outline the updates, provide relevant guidance and to commend the adoption of the Strategy by respective Governing Bodies. - 10.
+In addition to updating the Counter-Fraud, Bribery and Corruption Strategy, the following operational documents have been subject to review and incremental update in line with best practices and are provided for Cabinet consideration and comment: - Counter-Fraud Bribery and Corruption Policy (formerly titled the Fraud, Bribery and Corruption Policy) The Policy underpins the objectives of the Strategy and sets out accountabilities, and the processes to be followed in respect of the prevention, detection, reporting and investigation of suspected fraud, bribery and corruption. - Fraud Response Plan This Plan defines how the Council will respond to allegations and provides guidance on the steps that should be followed, in the event of a suspicion of fraud, bribery, corruption or financial impropriety, either actual or attempted, within or against the Council. - Sanction Procedure (formerly titled the Prosecution Policy) This Procedure sets out how the Council will pursue and punish fraudsters by using civil sanctions, recovering losses, and supporting the law enforcement response. - Publicity Procedure (formerly titled the Fraud Publicity Policy) The Procedure sets out how the Council will communicate its counterfraud strategy, policies, and positive action effectively, for assurance to the public that it is taking a firm line on counter-fraud issues and that it has robust and effective procedures in place to tackle fraudulent activity.
 It is often the alertness of staff and the public to indicators of fraud that enables detection to occur and the Procedure will be used to encourage this support and to promote mechanisms for reporting suspicions of fraud.